 What does polar night actually mean?

 Polar night is a yearly time period during which the sun doesn’t rise above the horizon.
-The polar circle is a latitude that in practice matches with Earths axial tilt in respect of the Sun and it marks the border for this phenomena.
-Due to this this tilt we have different seasons when different parts of Earth receive different amounts of the Suns energy during the year.
+The polar circle is a latitude that, in practice, matches with Earth’s axial tilt in respect of the Sun, and it marks the border for this phenomena.
+Due to this tilt, we have different seasons when different parts of Earth receive different amounts of the Sun’s energy during the year.

-The opposite of the polar night is polar day, also know as the midnight sun.
-During this time the Sun doesn’t set at all.
-The Sun can be seen going down towards the horizon and then climbing back up again.
+The opposite of the polar night is polar day, also known as the midnight sun.
+During this time, the sun does not set at all.
+The sun can be seen going down towards the horizon and then rising back up again.